 - receive a certificate which is accepted by other MiDAS registered organisations

-The Road Safety Team organise MiDAS training and usually run at least four courses a year.
+The Road Safety Team organises MiDAS training and usually run at least four courses a year.

 To book a place on one of these courses download the appropriate form below and email along with a copy of the candidates licence as directed on the form.

-N.B.
-Accessible training is for drivers that will be transporting passengers that require use of a passenger lift to get on and off the minibus.
+- Booking form for Accessible MiDAS Training (PDF) Please note that accessible training is for drivers that will be transporting passengers that require use of a passenger lift to get on and off the minibus.